modoboa/modoboa-installer/README.rst

 ------

 .. warning::

-  It is not possible to configure manual certs interactively.
-  To do so, please run ``run.py`` with  `--stop-after-configfile-check`, configure your file as desired and apply the configuration as written bellow.
-Then run ``run.py`` without `--stop-after-configfile-check` or `--interactive`.
+  It is not possible to configure manual certs interactively, so you'll have to do it in 2 steps.
+Please run ``run.py`` with `--stop-after-configfile-check` first, configure your file as desired and apply the configuration as written bellow.
+Then run ``run.py`` again but without `--stop-after-configfile-check` or `--interactive`.

 If you want to use already generated certs, simply edit the ``installer.cfg`` file and modify the following settings::